De-jun-Zhang/SmallSampleGeneration/README.md

 Data Availability

-The datasets analyzed in this study are all from publicly available datasets [1], which are downloaded from https://scglue.readthedocs.io/en/latest/data.html.
+The datasets analyzed in this study are all from publicly available datasets [1] (10x-Multiome-Pbmc10k, ATAC-Seq), which are downloaded from https://scglue.readthedocs.io/en/latest/data.html.

 In addition, we also provide a preprocessed version using MATLAB, which can be downloaded from the following website: